-Snap Elections Are A Necessity In Post-War Armenia
+Snap elections are a necessity in post-war Armenia

-The Republic of Armenia’s ruling My Step Alliance has issued a controversial announcement that can only be interpreted as a back-pedaling from their leader, Prime Minister Nikol Pashinyan’s stated intention to hold snap parliamentary elections following the capitulating conclusion of the latest Nagorno Karabakh war initiated by Azerbaijan, which has resulted in Baku’s continued expansion into southern Armenia rubbing salt on wounds caused by their occupation of a significant portion of Artsakh.
+The Republic of Armenia’s ruling My Step alliance has issued a controversial announcement that can only be interpreted as back-pedaling from their leader’s stated intention to hold snap parliamentary elections following the capitulating conclusion of the latest Nagorno Karabakh war initiated by Azerbaijan, which has resulted in Baku’s continued expansion into southern Armenia, rubbing salt on wounds caused by their occupation of a significant portion of Artsakh.

 A different place